terramate-io/terramate/docs/why-terramate.md

 ## Introduction

-Adopting, managing and automating Infrastructure as Code is a time-consuming, costly and error-prone process.
+Adopting, managing, and automating Infrastructure as Code is a time-consuming, costly, and error-prone process.
 Currently, two approaches exist:

 ## The "Do it yourself" approach 💥